 The Backfire Effect

-Studies (later partially replicated with some caveats) found that when people with strong beliefs were presented with corrective information, they sometimes doubled down — becoming more committed to the false belief after receiving correction.
+Studies found that when people with strong beliefs were presented with corrective information, they sometimes doubled down — becoming more committed to the false belief after receiving correction.
 This "backfire effect" occurs when:

 - The correction is experienced as an attack on identity or values